gabrielmfern/intricate/README.md

 ```

 As you can see it is extremely easy creating these models, and blazingly fast as well.
+Although if you wish to do (just like in the actual XoR example) you
+could write this using F32 version of numbers which is 30% faster
+overall and uses half the RAM but at the price of less precision.

 ## Things to be done still
 - writing some kind of macro to generate the code for f32 and f64 versions of certain structs and traits to not have duplicated code.